Who we are:

 For over 25 years CSH has been a game-changer for the most vulnerable people in our country

 - Helping communities create over 335,000 homes for individuals and families who did not have one;

 - Bringing hope to thousands who thought they would live on the streets or reside in institutions; and

 - Ensuring not only a stable home for each, but access to the services that brought healthcare, recovery and training to their doorsteps.

-Not only has CSH proven supportive housing works and changes the lives of individuals, families and communities, we have done so while creating a family of nationally recognized experts who stay committed to our organization and mission throughout their careers.
+We have proven supportive housing works and changes the lives of individuals, families and communities, we have done so while creating a family of nationally recognized experts who stay committed to our organization and mission throughout their careers.
 We attract talented professionals, offer competitive salaries with benefits, generous family leave and PTO, and fully embrace the philosophy that a sustainable work-life balance is desirable and achievable.
-With the aim of attracting good people who possess the confidence and drive to get the job done, CSH is now accepting applications for a Senior Program Manager to work with our Federal Technical Assistance team.
+With the aim of attracting good people who possess the confidence and drive to get the job done, CSH is now accepting applications for two Senior Program Managers to work with our Federal Technical Assistance (Fed TA) team.

 Why we need you: